 Hello, I’m Debbie.
 I help writers get unstuck.
 I’m a book writing coach for nonfiction and memoir.

 If you’re like me, you’ve achieved most of what you’ve ever wanted in life.
 You’re excellent at what you do.
-But you still want to change the world.
+Now you’re ready for one more act.
+You have a yen to change the world.
 You’re ready to create your legacy.

 That might include writing a book, the one that’s been stuck in your head for years.
-I’m a book writing coach (and a publisher) and I help writers get unstuck.
+I’m an author, a book writing coach (and a publisher) and I help writers get unstuck.
+I’m a master procrastinator so I’ve been there myself.
 For me, asking “what’s next” meant moving to Maine and Brooklyn after three decades in D.C.
-It meant facing my fears about getting old, learning to thrive with chronic depression, and even reinventing my marriage of 44 years.
+It meant facing my fears about getting old, learning to thrive with chronic depression, and even reinventing my marriage of 45 years.
 And of course it means working on my own “next” book, the one that’s rattling loudly in my head.

 A Harvard graduate and a former journalist, Debbie Weil is a speaker, author, book writing coach, and nonfiction publisher.
 As a veteran blogger and Web pioneer, she was named one of the Most Influential Women in Technology by Fast Company and a DC Top 100 Tech Titan by Washingtonian magazine.